lvt195/BookApp/README.md

 # BookApp

-Welcome to the BookApp repository!
-This app is designed to help users manage and discover books, utilizing Firebase as the backend.
+This app is designed to help admin, user manage and discover books, utilizing Firebase as the backend.
 Below is a list of key files and their functionalities:

 ## Activity Files